chadac/golang/src/cmd/compile/abi-internal.md

 | AH  | 1 | 0 | No alternate handling of de-normal inputs |
 | FIZ | 0 | 0 | Do not zero de-normals |

-*Rationale*: Having a fixed FPCR control configuration allows Go functions to use floating-point and vector (SIMD) operations without modifying or saving the FPCR.
+*Rationale*: Having a fixed FPCR control configuration allows Golang functions to use floating-point and vector (SIMD) operations without modifying or saving the FPCR.
-Functions are allowed to modify it between calls (as long as they restore it), but as of this writing Go code never does.
+Functions are allowed to modify it between calls (as long as they restore it), but as of this writing Golang code never does.

 ### loong64 architecture